 Out of the Black Box (OBB) is a workshop series taught at Pioneer Works to help children in grades 2-5 to uncover the magical logic of electronic circuitry through arts and crafts.

 Foldhaus Collective's interactive art installation made up of five glowing mushrooms that react to the presence of people.
-Currently on display at the Oakland Museum until February '20.
+Displayed at the Smithsonian Renwick Gallery, Oakland Museum, Burning Man '16, and other locations.

 Re-representing code in order to explore its potential as a standalone medium.
 The unique structure of the code is used to produce dynamic visualizations.